 Ancient Corinth & Acrocorinth

 Next is Ancient Corinth (€6 admission).
 There are lots of interesting ruins here and a decent museum.
-The Temple of Apollo’s pillars dominate the Agora site, but the Lechaion Road, Fountain of Peirene and basilica offer a glimpse into daily Roman life here
+The Temple of Apollo’s pillars dominate the Agora site, but the Lechaion Road, Fountain of Peirene and basilica offer a glimpse into daily life under Greek, Tyrant, and Roman rule.
+Aerial video

 Acrocorinth is visible from this site, located 565m above the ancient city.
 Paul drives up the mountain to the first gate, and then I climb the steep and rocky roads through the three gates built by various occupiers of this strategic fortress.
 I can’t face the 4 km climb to the top where the Acropolis is located.